Sexual orientation and gender identity are separate and distinct concepts.

 LGBTQIA+ support and services

-There are a number of organisations that provide information and support to LGBTQIA+ people and their families in Northern Ireland including:
+There are a number of organisations providing information and support to LGBTQIA+ people and their families in Northern Ireland including: